theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/install-report-custom-function-module.md

 {: .box-tip }
 **Tip:** Use transaction code SM30 to create a new authorization group in table TPGP or V_TPGP.

-#### How to restrict Access to Reports

 1. Log into SAP and use transaction code SE38 to open the ABAP Editor.
 2. Enter the name of the report you want to restrict access to and select **Attributes** as the *Subobjects*.
 3. Click **[Change]**.
 A window that contains the program attributes opens.
 4. Assign an authorization group.<br>
+Assigning an authorization group makes the report not accessible from function modules like Z_XTRACT_IS_REMOTE_REPORT via **SUBMIT** nor through the associated TCODE. <br>
 ![report-authorization](/img/content/report-authorization.png){:class="img-responsive"}

-Assigning an authorization group makes the report not accessible from function modules like Z_XTRACT_IS_REMOTE_REPORT via **SUBMIT** nor through the associated TCODE.

-#### How to grant Access to Reports

-1. Create a user role to grant access to.
+5. To grant access to users, edit or create a user role to grant access to.
-2. Assign the authorization object S_PROGRAM to the user role.
+6. Assign the authorization object S_PROGRAM to the user role.
-3. Assign the same authorization group that is assigned to the report to *P_GROUP*.
-4. Select **SUBMIT** as the action you want to allow to *P_ACTION*.
+7. Assign the same authorization group that is assigned to the report to the S_PROGRAM object field *P_GROUP*.
+Select **SUBMIT** in the object field *P_ACTION*.
-5. Save and generate the authorization.
+8. Save and generate the authorization.
-6. Assign the user role to users.
+9. Assign the user role to users.

 {: .box-note}
 **Note:** Reports without an assigned authorization group can be accessed freely.